Yiiiming/thermaltrack.github.io/_pages/method.md

   * Atrous Convolutions preserve boundaries with multi-scale context. (handling spatial imbalance).

 ## Model training and validation
-  * 10 epochs with a batch size of 4 and an image size of 512 x 512
+  * 10 epochs with batch size of 4 and image size of 512 x 512
-  * Adam optimizer with a learning rate scheduler starting at 1e-4
+  * Adam optimizer with a learning rate schedule start at 1e-4
   * L2 regularizer

 ## Predicted probability map